leesheppard/installfest_guides/source/guides/installfest_3/finishing_a_basic_blog.md

 The blogging engine we've got works great, but it definitely doesn't feel like a smooth, modern web-app.
 Luckily with Rails it's easy to add in simple JavaScript!
 Just like all the other helpers that Rails provides if this isn't powerful enough for your needs you can always add as much custom JavaScript into `app/assets/javascripts/` as you like.

-What you'll be doing is adding in some functionality to the commenting system so that posting a comment doesn't require a page reload.
+What you'll be doing is adding in some functionality to the commenting system so that it posting a comment doesn't require a page reload.
 This means we'll be submitting our comments using AJAX and then rendering the comments onto the post page using JavaScript.
 First we'll tackle posting the form using AJAX.

 #### Making the form submit via AJAX